Docs menutap to expand

 Mixed losses

-If a job involves both water and mold (common after a delayed Cat 2 or Cat 3), you can capture both — start with the primary cause of loss in the first chat message and Wave will ask about mold during the per-room interview if it's relevant.
+If a job involves both water and mold (common after a delayed Cat 2 or Cat 3), you can capture both: describe the primary cause of loss first, and mention the mold when Wave asks about the affected rooms.

-Fire-plus-water combos (which are extremely common after extinguishing) aren't fully supported until fire ships — for now, build the water mitigation estimate in Wave and handle the fire portion in your existing flow.
+Fire-plus-water combos aren't fully supported until fire ships.
+For now, build the water mitigation estimate in Wave and handle the fire portion in your existing flow.